jalenm872/Chat-Room-FastAPI/README.md

 # Live-Chat-Room-Clone
- My spin on making a live chat room using FastAPI
+The backend on making a live chat room using FastAPI

+# What I Learned

+* How to use FastAPI

+* WebSockets
+    Connect to the server using WebSockets
+    Disconnect from the server
+    Send messages to the server